Annapurna Base Camp Trek With Helicopter Return

 Health and Safety

-Even though this is not a Himalayan trekking adventure with major altitude jump points above 4,000- 5,000 meters, we will strictly follow the proper precautionary measures to make the experience safe and enjoyable.
+Although this is not a Himalayan trek with major points above 4,000-5,000 meters, we will strictly follow precautionary measures to ensure the experience is safe and enjoyable.

 Your health and safety are our top priority, and we will monitor your health conditions throughout the trek.
 A government-licensed guide with significant experience in the Annapurna region will lead this remarkable trekking adventure.

 They will conduct the health inspection and monitor your oxygen saturation level during the trip.
-In case of any health issues or emergency, your guide will coordinate with the head office to take immediate measures.
+If you have any health issues or emergencies, your guide will contact the head office to take immediate action.

-My Everest Trip guides are also trained for first-aid response and have received high-altitude training.
+My Everest Trip guides are also trained in first aid and have received high-altitude training.
 So, you are safe during your Himalayan exploration and can enjoy the adventure without worrying about anything.

 Packing for Trek

 In this Himalayan exploration, you will traverse different climatic zones, from sub-tropical regions to alpine altitudes.
-So, you’ll need to pack the right layers wisely, which is ideal for different climatic zones.
+So, you’ll need to pack the right layers wisely, depending on the climatic zone.

 My Everest Trip will provide one porter for two trekkers.
 The porter’s maximum luggage weight limit is 30 kg (66 lbs), which means the porter will carry a single trekker’s 15 kg (33 lbs) of luggage.

-During the trek, you will have to carry extra luggage over the recommended weight limit yourself.
+During the trek, you will have to carry any extra luggage yourself over the recommended weight limit.
 So, could you pack as lightly as possible without missing the most essential items?

 Recommended Packing List for Trek